adelriosantiago/wikipedia2mongodb/README.md

 # wikipedia2mongodb

-A simple script that fetches wikipedia articles and inserts them into mongodb
+A simple script that fetches wikipedia articles and inserts them into mongodb.

+This is used to run the app at: http://wordcloud.adelriosantiago.com.